 Oncocyclus Iris Section: Rhizomous Iris making some of the most beautiful flowers in the Genus.
 The pure species prefer no moisture during their long summer dormancy.
 Many are endangered in their Middle Eastern or Central Asian habitats....

 Iris petrana - We now have available this very rare Onco species- A stunningly beautiful Iris from from southern Jordan: its color is unlike anything else - a deep reddish mahogany that in certain lights appears nearly black.
 Requires a totally dry summer rest...
-Only a few rhizomes available - $30.00 each
+Only a few rhizomes available - $30.00 each SOLD OUT

 We are also offering one Oncocyclus hybrid that is both a strong grower and quite dramatic in its coloring....
 Esther the Queen was hybridized by Eugene Hunt circa 1967 and carries a remarkaby striking bloom: Standards are lilac-blue with deeper veining; falls are pale willow-green blended and veined with deep red; a black beard on the maroon signal patch punctuates this unique combination of colors.
 Rhizomes are $7.00 each - and provide an easy introduction to the class.